 Ideally, all ground pins are the same, but in reality that’s not necessarily true.

-Due to the resistance between two ground pins on a circuit board, there will be a voltage difference if there is a current flowing through them.
-Think of it as an extremely tiny resistor.
+Because of this, there will be a voltage difference between two ground pins on a circuit board if there is current flowing through them.
+Think of this as an extremely tiny resistor.

 There is current going through the power and signal wires, and eventually it has to return to its source via the ground wires.
-That’s why it’s called a “circuit”.
+It’s a complete cycle, that’s why it’s called a “circuit”.

-When you have signal ground connected, the current doesn’t need to go back to its source through the power ground.
-Therefore the signal doesn’t get affected by noise in the power as much as without the signal ground.
-This way you can better “isolate” signal from the power.
+When you don’t have signal ground connected, the signal can only return to its source through the power ground.
+Therefore the signal will be “more vulnerable” to the noise in the power.
+By having a signal ground, you can better “isolate” the signal from the power.

-This is especially important when you are powering your FPV gear directly from LiPo battery, and if signal ground is available on your VTX or camera.
+This is especially important when you are powering your FPV system directly from the main LiPo battery.

 Further Reading: why and where to add low ESR capacitor in a mini quad?

 When you are getting lines in your FPV video, try to fix your FPV setup’s power first by powering your FPV camera from your VTX.
 If that doesn’t work, then you can try adding a capacitor in your battery lead.